Researchers show for the first time what forms after a supernova

 Both teams came to the conclusion that only a neutron star or a black hole would be able to do this.
 However, they were unable to observe or identify the object.
 “Our research is like solving a puzzle by gathering all possible evidence,” says Ping Chenresearcher at Weizmann Institute of Science, Israel.
 He is the lead author of one of the two studies published in the specialist magazine nature became.

 “All these pieces put together lead to knowledge,” says Chen.
 The second study led by Thomas Moore the Queen’s University Belfast became in the Astrophysical Journal published.
-In the future there will be new telescopes like this Extremely Large Telescopes (ELTs) uncover more about the compact object and the fate of its companion star.
+In the future there will be new telescopes like this Extremely Large Telescopes (ELTs) uncover more regarding the compact object and the fate of its companion star.

 1704990629